European Studies Program at Freie Universität Berlin

 About Program

 While Berlin is THE city to explore in Europe, FU-BEST is the academic program to help you make the most out of this experience both academically and personally.
 Come for a semester or two and combine university-level German language instruction on all levels with exciting and eye-opening subject courses from the humanities and social sciences, taught mainly in English.
-Learn more about Berlin, German, and European history, politics, culture, music, media, film, religions, business, law, economy and much more!
+Learn more about Berlin, German, and European history, politics, culture, music, film, economy and much more!

 When not studying indoors, make Berlin your classroom - we will take you to important historic and cultural sites, provide you with concert, opera, ballet, or soccer tickets, give you a museum pass and point you to places unknown to tourists.
 One semester highlight is the weeklong excursion we make to German and European destinations.